kristi/pathify/README.md

 ### Reload an environment

-Call `repathify` to unload and load an environment
+Call `rereload` to unload and load an environment

-    repathify fluffy
+    pathify reload fluffy

 This is equivalent to calling

-    unpathify fluffy
+    pathify unload fluffy
-    pathify fluffy
+    pathify load fluffy

-`repathify` without any arguments will attempt to reload the last environment you loaded.
+`repathify` is a shortcut for `pathify reload`.
+Either without any arguments will attempt to reload the last environment you loaded.

+    pathify unload
     repathify

-Also, the reload command performs the same

-    pathify reload fluffy

 -----

 __Todo__

 * create a "add new environment variable" helper command
-* fix bash completion to add commands?
+* fix bash completion to complete commands?

 __License__